minkxx/electron-react-vite-starter-project/README.md

 ---

-This repository provides a robust starter template for building **desktop applications with Electron, React, and Vite**.
+This repository provides a  starter template for building **desktop applications with Electron, React, and Vite**.
 It's set up using **Electron Forge's official Vite template**, offering a fast and efficient development experience with hot-reloading and optimized bundling as shown in the following [Tutorial](https://youtu.be/XmSQtyPjbxY).

 ## Watch the Tutorial on Youtube: